vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 The other tradition, rejected in the Śatapathabrāhmaṇa, we find in some

-Gr̥hyas¯utras affiliated with the Black Yajurveda, though not in all.15 For an assessment of the upanayana  ritual according to this tradition, we turn to the elaborate description in the Bhāradvājagr̥hyas¯utra.
+Gr̥hyasūtras affiliated with the Black Yajurveda, though not in all.15 For an assessment of the upanayana  ritual according to this tradition, we turn to the elaborate description in the Bhāradvājagr̥hyasūtra.
 Its procedure may be epit-

-omized \(with cross-references to the Hiraṇyakeśigr̥hyas¯utra\).
+omized \(with cross-references to the Hiraṇyakeśigr̥hyasūtra\).

 The teacher prepares for the homa  sacrifice by consecrating the implements etc. \(BhGS 1.3\).
 He prepares west of the sacrificial fire a seat of grass \( kūrca\),